-Radioactive Effluent Release Report, January - December 2009
+Radioactive Effluent Release Report, January - December 2012

-In accordance with 10 CFR 50.36a and the Nine Mile Point Unit 1 (NMP1) Technical Specifications, enclosed is the Radioactive Effluent Release Report for the period January through December 2009.
+In accordance with 10 CFR 50.36a and the Nine Mile Point Unit 1 (NMP1) Technical Specifications, enclosed is the Radioactive Effluent Release Report for the period January through December 2012.

-Included in this report is a summary of gaseous and liquid effluents and solid waste released from the station during the reporting period (Attachments 1-6), a summary of revisions to the Offsite Dose Calculation Manual (ODCM) and the Radwaste Process Control Program (PCP) during the reporting period (Attachments 7 and 8), and an explanation as to the cause and corrective actions regarding the inoperability of any station liquid and/or gaseous effluent monitoring instrumentation greater than 30 days (Attachment 9).
-Attachments 10 and 11 provide a summary and assessment of radiation doses to members of the public within and outside the site boundary, respectively, from liquid and gaseous effluents, as well as direct radiation, in accordance with 40 CFR 190.
-Attachment 12 is a copy of Revision 30 of the ODCM.
+Included in this report is a summary of gaseous and liquid effluents and solid waste released from the station during the reporting period (Attachments 1 - 6), a summary of revisions to the Offsite Dose Calculation Manual (ODCM) and the Radwaste Process Control Program (PCP) during the reporting period (Attachments 7 and 8), and an explanation as to the cause and corrective actions regarding any station liquid and/or gaseous effluent monitoring instrumentation that was non-functional for greater than 30 days (Attachment 9).
+Attachments 10 and 11 provide a summary and assessment of radiation doses to Members of the Public within and outside the site boundary, respectively, from liquid and gaseous effluents, as well as direct radiation, in accordance with 40 CFR 190.
+Attachment 12 is a summary of the tritium results for the groundwater protection program.
+Attachments 13 and 14 area copies of Revision 33 and 34 of the ODCM.

 The format used for the effluent data is outlined in Appendix B of Regulatory Guide 1.21, Revision 1.
 Dose assessments were made in accordance with the NMP1 ODCM.
-During the reporting period from January through December 2009, NMP1 did not exceed any 10 CFR 20, 10 CFR 50, Technical Specification, or ODCM limits for gaseous or liquid effluents.
+During the reporting period from January through December 2012, NMP1 did not exceed any 10 CFR 20, 10 CFR 50, Technical Specification, or ODCM limits for gaseous or liquid effluents.